Use your Instant Pot for these 5 Thanksgiving dishes

-You already use your Instant Pot for fast dinners, why not put it to good use on Thanksgiving too?
+It's no secret that we love the Instant Pot for making dinner fast.
+It's not just for weeknight suppers though -- this versatile appliance can make cooking your Thanksgiving meal easier too.

-This multi-purpose kitchen appliance makes mashed potatoes, stuffing and even the turkey faster and easier than other methods.
-Here's how to use your Instant Pot to cook Thanksgiving dinner.
+This year, try out mashed potatoes, stuffing and even the turkey in the Instant Pot.
+Here's how to get started.

-A huge time-saver, the electric pressure cooker powers through lengthy tasks fast.
-Don't waste the whole day simmering turkey stock.
-An Instant Pot can whip up a rich batch in under an hour.
-Prep stuffings, potatoes, gravy, even cranberry sauce in advance too.

-At the very least, your Instant Pot can serve as an extra burner.
-That's key when stovetop space is in short supply.
-So sit back and relax.
+Read more on Chowhound: Thanksgiving recipes your friends and family will rave about

 Turkey